Aleksandr175/warships/docs/ExpeditionProcess.md

 ### Getting gold 75% chance

-Fleet gets gold by formula:
+Fleet gets resources by special algo.

-$availableCapacity - 25% of available capacity of whole fleet (percent can be different - in the future)
+We calculate $availableCapacity and we get only 25% of available capacity of whole fleet (percent can be different - in the future)

+We distribute resource by their value.
+Bigger value - less amount of this resource we get.

 $totalValue - total value of all resource in dictionary